Timken India FY26 Net Profit Falls to ₹3,983.33 Million

 |---|---|---|---|---|---|

-How will the amalgamation of Timken GGB Technology Private Limited into Timken India affect the company's sealing products revenue contribution and competitive positioning in that segment going forward?
+How will the amalgamation of Timken GGB Technology Private Limited into Timken India Limited impact the company's sealing products revenue and market positioning in FY27?